 - 1 cup raisins

-- Preheat oven to 375°F and position a rack in the center of the oven.
+- Preheat oven to 375°F / 190°C and position a rack in the center of the oven.
+Grease an 8-inch cake pan well.

-- Whisk flour, 4 tablespoons of sugar, baking powder, baking soda, and salt together in a medium mixing bowl.
+- In a medium mixing bowl, whisk together the flour, 4 tablespoons of the sugar, and all of the baking powder, baking soda, and salt.